-4. ESTABLISHMENT OF A PHASE DIAGRAM VIA A MEASURE OF INHOMOGENEITY before, coexistence states, for example at ε =1.0 and ρ =0.3 in our model, see Fig. 1 (c) (ii), are characterized by the coexistence of laminar and jammed traffic.
-Inside the coexistence regime, the phases coagulate, leading to one large laminar and one large jammed section in the system.
+4 ESTABLISHMENT OF A PHASE DIAGRAM VIA A MEASURE OF IN-HOMOGENEITY

+In this section, a criterion is established that distinguishes homogeneous from coexistence states.
+As pointed out before, coexistence states, for example at $\epsilon=1.0$ and $\rho=0.3$ in our model, see Figs. 1(c) (ii) and 2(a), are characterized by the coexistence of laminar and jammed traffic.
+Deep inside the coexistence regime, one would expect that the phases coagulate, leading to one large laminar and one large jammed section in the system.
+As one has seen in Fig. 2(a) for $\epsilon=1.0$, this is essentially correct, except that small additional mini-jams always lead to the detection of a small number of additional jams.
 When approaching the boundaries of the coexistence regime, this characterization will become less clear-cut, and it may be possible to have more than one jam.
 Typically, there will be one major jam and many small ones, and for many measurement criteria this will cause enough problems to no longer be able to differentiate between the coexistence and a homogeneous state.
 This is particularly true for criteria that attempt a binary classification into homogeneous or not.
-In contrast, our criterion will show a gradual transition.
+In contrast, our criterion will show a gradual decrease in differentiating power.